Researchers from Mars Petcare developed a quality of life (QoL) assessment that evaluates dog health and well-being.

 “Well-being is a focal point for dog owners and veterinary professionals alike,” said Nefertiti Greene, President, Science & Diagnostics, Mars Petcare in a press release.
 “This assessment will allow us to consistently capture dog health and well-being data…advancing our purpose: A BETTER WORLD FOR PETS.”

-The assessment is based on a 32-item questionnaire for pet owners to report on their dog’s behaviours and activity.
+The assessment is based on a 32-item questionnaire for pet owners to report on their dog’s behaviors and activity.
 When processed, survey results provide a multi-faceted view of a dog’s health and well-being, covering domains such as energy levels, happiness, mobility, sociability, and appetite.

 A new study published in Scientific Reports supports the validity of this QoL assessment for measuring and quantifying canine health and wellbeing.